 Among the beneficiaries of the program are the 18 medical oncology fellows who spend their second year and part of their third year seeing patients at LBJ in a general oncology setting.

-MD Anderson faculty, the fellows see a wide range of patients, and they are responsible for all aspects of their care.
+Working under dedicated MD Anderson faculty, the fellows see a wide range of patients, and they are responsible for all aspects of their care.

 “Case-based training is vital to our fellows’ experience.
 They have the advantage of seeing a patient through the entire spectrum of care, from initial diagnosis to treatment to follow up,” Rieber says.
 “In the first year and a half of their fellowship on the main campus, fellows work closely with attending oncologists but they don’t always fully connect with the patient.
 At LBJ, they’re responsible for each patient’s total care, though under supervision.”